 When I started blogging in 2013, I only thought of Indie Traveller as a creatively fulfilling hobby-with-benefits kind of project.
 Financially, I hoped it could maybe help top up my funds a bit, and after two years things did eventually reach a point where it could sort-of cover the costs of travelling in cheap countries.
 But I never thought it could be my main gig back home, where life is much more costly than in places like Bolivia or Cambodia.

 I don’t know if this was noticeable, but late last year I essentially put the blog into maintenance mode.
 I had to dial down my travelling and wasn’t able to post as often anymore.
-I took a job as digital marketer at Rickshaw Travel, a lovely UK agency focused on meaningful travel in Asia and Latin America.
-It’s a job that let me do many of the things I did for Indie Traveller but actually get paid to do it.
+I took a job as digital marketer at Rickshaw Travel, a lovely UK agency focused on meaningful travel experiences in Asia and Latin America.
+The job that let me do many of the things I did for Indie Traveller but… actually get paid to do it.
 It seemed like the right move, even though it did feel a bit like putting down my Indiana Jones hat and going back to lecturing at the university.

 But then: plot twist…